Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Methodology

 Further, as a \textit{supervised} method, MoRE~\cite{si2023getting} utilizes some training data to train a random forest classifier for selecting among multiple responses, using the response similarity among LLMs as one of the constructed features.

-\paragraph{Selection-then-regeneration methods.} These methods stem from the pioneering work LLM-Blender, introduced by Jiang et al.~\shortcite{jiang2023llm}. \textbf{\textit{(i)}} LLM-Blender uses some training data to train the ``PairRanker'' selection module in the first phase, serving to select a subset from multiple responses, and to train the ``GenFuser'' generator in the subsequent phase for synthesizing the final response. \textbf{\textit{(ii)}} Building upon LLM-Blender, the improvement made by LLM-TOPLA~\cite{tekin2024llm} mainly lies in optimizing the selection process in the first step by ``maximizing the diversity among multiple response candidates''. \textbf{\textit{(iii)}} In addition, URG~\cite{lv2024urg} proposes an end-to-end framework that integrates selection and regeneration, aiming to avoid the time consumption and error propagation caused by the original two separate processes.
+\paragraph{Selection-then-regeneration methods.} These methods stem from the pioneering work LLM-Blender, introduced by Jiang et al.~\shortcite{jiang2023llm}. \textbf{\textit{(i)}} LLM-Blender uses some training data to train the ``PairRanker'' selection module in the first phase, serving to select a subset from multiple responses, and to train the ``GenFuser'' generator in the subsequent phase for synthesizing the final response; \textbf{\textit{(ii)}} Building upon LLM-Blender, the improvement made by LLM-TOPLA~\cite{tekin2024llm} mainly lies in optimizing the selection process in the first step by ``maximizing the diversity among multiple response candidates''; \textbf{\textit{(iii)}} In addition, URG~\cite{lv2024urg} proposes an end-to-end framework that integrates selection and regeneration.